Billy Cundiff: Detroit Lions

-Cundiff was signed by the Detroit Lions on August 26, 2009 after an injury to placekicker Jason Hanson.
+Cundiff was signed by the Detroit Lions on August 26, 2009, after an injury to placekicker Jason Hanson.
 He was cut by the team on September 5, 2009.

-Cleveland Browns
+Cleveland Browns (first stint)

-Cundiff was signed by the Cleveland Browns on September 26, 2009 after an injury to placekicker Phil Dawson.
+Cundiff was signed by the Cleveland Browns on September 26, 2009, after an injury to placekicker Phil Dawson.
 Cundiff beat out Matt Bryant in a workout with the Browns and was signed after the Browns first choice of Matt Stover declined to sign with the team.
-In week 5 of the 2009 NFL season, Cundiff hit the game-winning field goal to help the Browns beat the Buffalo Bills, 6-3.
+In week 5 of the 2009 NFL season, Cundiff hit the game-winning field goal to help the Browns beat the Buffalo Bills, 6–3.
 He was waived by the team on November 3, 2009.

 Baltimore Ravens

-Cundiff was brought in by the Baltimore Ravens for a workout on November 10, 2009 and was signed on November 18, 2009 to replace Steve Hauschka, who was waived on November 17.
+Cundiff was brought in by the Baltimore Ravens for a workout on November 10, 2009 and was signed on November 18, 2009 to replace Stephen Hauschka, who was waived on November 17.

 Cundiff re-signed with the Ravens to return for the 2010 season.
 Cundiff was voted to the 2011 Pro Bowl as the AFC placekicker after successfully completing 26 of 29 field goal attempts and a league-high 40 touchbacks.
 On January 2, 2011, Cundiff recorded his league-leading 40th touchback, which tied the NFL record set by Mitch Berger.
 Cundiff played at home in the outdoor M&T Bank Stadium and set the record after the instatement of the K-ball rule.
 He averaged 71.1 yards per kickoff to lead the league and had touchbacks on 51.3% of his kickoffs.

 Cundiff signed a five-year, $15 million contract to become Baltimore's long-term kicker on January 23, 2011.

-On the most famous kick of Cundiff's career, in the closing seconds of the 2011 AFC Championship Game on January 22, 2012 against the New England Patriots, Cundiff missed a 32-yard field goal that would have tied the game, and the Ravens lost 23–20.
+On the most famous kick of Cundiff's career, in the closing seconds of the 2011 AFC Championship Game on January 22, 2012, against the New England Patriots, Cundiff missed a 32-yard field goal that would have tied the game.
+The Ravens lost 23–20.

 Cundiff was released by the Ravens on August 26, 2012; he was replaced by rookie kicker Justin Tucker.

 Washington Redskins

 Cundiff was signed by the Washington Redskins on August 28, 2012.
 In Week 2 against the St. Louis Rams, he attempted a 62-yard field goal on the last play of the game to put the game into overtime, but missed.
-Two weeks later against the Tampa Bay Buccaneers, after being zero for three in his field goal attempts, which consisted of a 41-yard, 57-yard, and 31-yard attempts, Cundiff made a 41-yard field goal in the last play of the game allowing the Redskins to win 24-22.
+Two weeks later against the Tampa Bay Buccaneers, after being zero for three in his field goal attempts, which consisted of a 41-yard, 57-yard, and 31-yard attempts, Cundiff made a 41-yard field goal in the last play of the game allowing the Redskins to win 24–22.

 On October 9, 2012, Kai Forbath was signed to replace Cundiff, who was subsequently released.

 San Francisco 49ers

-Cundiff signed with the San Francisco 49ers on January 1, 2013 to compete with struggling veteran David Akers.
+Cundiff signed with the San Francisco 49ers on January 1, 2013, to compete with struggling veteran David Akers.

 However, Akers performed well enough to keep the starting job, and Cundiff was left off the postseason roster and released 17 days later on January 18, 2013.